Consider what graduate students do.

 (Homework 3:

-The project proposal presentation counts towards the project grade.)
+The project update presentation counts towards the project grade.)

 Your update video is